jamesrharwood/thesis/data/iv_changes.md

 Avoid recommending or admonishing design choices within the reporting guidance because:

-* Doing so may make authors feel nervous or ashamed, and therefore _less_ likely to report transparently.
+* doing so may make authors feel nervous or ashamed, and therefore _less_ likely to report transparently;
-* Design advice elongates reporting guidelines.
+* design advice elongates reporting guidelines;
-* Including design advice may give the impression that the guideline is for designing or appraising design.
+* including design advice may give the impression that the guideline is for designing or appraising design.

 Consider linking to external design or appraisal tools instead.